Bakhtiyar-Garashov/quote-service/README.md

 Note that if you use an user id which is not exist it will handle this situation gracefully.

 According to the 2nd functionality it requires limiting the user creating no more than 10 quotes per minute.
 This part is a little bit challenging and can be solved in multiple ways.
-I believe **API rate limiting** concept is one of the best solutions for a feature like that.
+I believe [**API rate limiting**](https://nordicapis.com/everything-you-need-to-know-about-api-rate-limiting/) concept is one of the best solutions for a feature like that.
 So, I have used a rate limiting go [package](https://github.com/julianshen/gin-limiter).
 This is very small package and provides a comfortable way of defining new limiter.
 I have added it as a middleware and only being called by the controller which is responsible for creating a new quote in the system.
 Package provides a way to easily establish limiter based on any parameter you want.
 For example, user's API or api_key.
 It is a perfect way to prevent abusing any endpoint.

+For testing 2nd functionality, please hit quote creating endpoint for the same user (by using the same user_id in your request body) 10 times.
+When you hit request for 11th times it will return `429 Too many requests` error.

 Furthermore, as a response for newly created quote the json schema as below will be returned: